elwoodberry/nfxn-legacy/documentation/03_angular2/01_02_create-application.md

 ## Create '####' Application
 [Table Of Contents](../../README.md) / Create '####' Application

-This basic implemetation is based on the [Quick Start](https://angular.io/docs/ts/latest/quickstart.html) guide found on [Angular.io](https://angular.io).
-Quick Start guide as of November 2nd, 2016.

 ## Create '####' Application.

 1. Create a new folder inside the 'client' folder ('app').